Étude

 Ashley Griffin (Soul 1) and Ryan McCurdy (Soul 2).
 Photo by Micah Joel Photography

-How on earth is such exquisite writing being relegated to a small, off the beaten path theater with no publicity to speak of?
+How on earth is such exquisite writing being relegated to a small, off the beaten path theater?
 Seeing this play is like, and I don't say this lightly, going to see a show being put on in someone's living room and it turns out to be the world premiere of Hamlet

-Étude, a new play by Ashley Griffin, is poetry in the most beautiful sense of what that can mean in a play (no, I don't mean literal poetry.)
+Étude, a new play by Ashley Griffin, directed by Jennie Hughes and produced by Caitlin McNeilage and Leading Lady Creative is poetry in the most beautiful sense of what that can mean in a play (no, I don't mean literal poetry.)
 The language is so deeply profound I found myself crying at the end.
 The story is both incredibly simple and deeply complex.
 Griffin has woven together a stunning tapestry of characters, themes and ideas.
 And the script is TIGHT.
-This is officially a workshop production, but this piece that's ready to go.
+This is officially a workshop production, but this is a piece that's ready to go.

 The basic plot is this: two souls wait to be born.
 They are soulmates (no, not necessarily romantic, this piece explores all the different things the term "soulmate" can mean).
 They wonder what it will be like to be alive.
 Finally Soul 1 (Ashley Griffin) is called to be born...but without Soul 2 (Ryan McCurdy).
 They will be separated.
 They may never see each other again (it is likely that Soul 1's life will be over by the time Soul 2 is finally born.)